astral-sh/uv/README.md

 ## Highlights

 - ⚡️ 10-100x faster than `pip` and `pip-tools` (`pip-compile` and `pip-sync`).
-- 💾 Disk-space efficient, with a global cache for dependency duplication and Copy-on-Write installation on supported platforms.
+- 💾 Disk-space efficient, with a global cache for dependency deduplication and Copy-on-Write installation on supported platforms.
 - 🐍 Installable via `pip`, `pipx`, `brew` etc. Puffin is a single static binary that can be installed without Rust or even a Python environment.